Alternative Dispute Resolution (ADR) Society

 Christian Legal Society

 Trinity Law School has a student chapter of the Christian Legal Society, a national association of Christian lawyers, judges, law professors and law students committed to living their faith in their legal career.
 Students may also participate in the events and conference of the local and national attorney chapters.
-Dean Myron Steeves serves on the national CLS Board of Directors.
+Professor Myron Steeves serves on the national CLS Board of Directors.
 Learn more about Christian Legal Society here.

 Criminal Law Association